 - 1. The department chair shall meet with each faculty member to discuss assigned courses and teaching times prior to completion of the next term's schedule.
 The number of courses and the number of preparations shall be considered in developing the teaching schedule of faculty members; however, the overriding factor will be meeting the curricular needs of students. - 2.
 Student needs, seniority, rank, funded research and sponsored programs, needs of faculty on tenure track, accreditation requirements, and other considerations will be considered for teaching assignments. - 3.
 Faculty may be assigned to off-campus teaching in Connecticut off-campus locations within the greater New Haven area.
 Assignment to teaching in off-campus sites outside the greater New Haven area requires the approval of the faculty member prior to assignment. - 4.
 Generally, department chairs and deans should avoid scheduling individual faculty members to teach the morning after a late-night class, or to teach beyond a 10-hour period of any one day.
 Teaching on weekends requires agreement by the faculty member. - 5.
-Guidelines governing pro rata teaching credits or payment levels are detailed in the Provost's Compensation Guidelines. - 6.
-The department chair shall notify a faculty member in a timely manner if an unexpected change in his or her teaching schedule becomes necessary.
-The department chair shall try to develop an alternative accommodating teaching schedule to the extent possible; however, the need to meet student demand takes precedence. - 7.
-All faculty will be available for out-of-class interaction with students and faculty colleagues at least through spring commencement or through the end of the spring trimester if they are teaching during that term.
+Guidelines governing pro rata teaching credits or payment levels are detailed in the Provost's Compensation Guidelines.

-10 Revised Spring 2021; March-April 30, 2012, May-August 27, 2012, June 1, 2017
+&lt;sup>17 Revised Spring 2021; March-April 30, 2012, May-August 27, 2012, June 1, 2017